 Le Repubbliche Marinare: stay at Le Repubbliche Marinare B&B to stay in the true heart of the city, just few steps away from Rialto market.

 Arriving to Venice can be hectic and stressful.
-For a unique Local experience that will give you peace of mind upon arrival, try the Prontopia app — a convenient service for travelers that allows you to request a Local for assistance finding your destination easily from anywhere in the city with help with your luggage or information about your stay as needed.
+For a unique Local experience that will give you peace of mind upon arrival, try Prontopia — a convenient service for travelers that allows you to request a Local for assistance finding your destination easily from anywhere in the city with help with your luggage or information about your stay as needed.
 We hope to welcome you here soon!